 Global patient diabetes advocate of Black Diabetic Info and Beyond Type 2 Leadership Council member, Phyllisa Deroze, also echoes a similar sentiment about bias within the healthcare system.

-“I’m not surprised that African-Americans are impacted more,” said Deroze, who lives with LADA diabetes.
+“I’m not surprised that African-Americans are impacted more,” said Deroze, who lives with latent autoimmune diabetes in adults (LADA) diabetes.
 “I have long since said that the coronavirus might not discriminate, but the American Healthcare system has a long history of being biased.
-Just look at the maternal mortality rate – black women are 3-4 times more likely to die than white women [in childbirth].”
+Just look at the maternal mortality rate—Black women are three-to-four times more likely to die than white women [in childbirth].”

 African-Americans and other minorities have also reported experiencing racial discrimination at medical appointments.
 Among professionals who work with minorities with diabetes, Brown-Riggs says the lack of diversity plays is a factor as well.

 “Studies show that most health care providers have an implicit bias in terms of positive attitudes toward whites and negative attitudes toward people of color,” says Brown-Riggs.
 “This bias is particularly worrisome when the majority of people with type 2 diabetes are African-American or Hispanic-American and the majority of diabetes care and education specialists and nutrition professionals are white.”